-- a) The site is within the designated possible exclusion zone (marked on Council's mapping system) along the Parramatta and Lane Cove River foreshore subject to there being no known drainage problems in downstream properties. - b) The applicant can demonstrate to Council's satisfaction that if the total catchment containing the site were developed to its full potential, stormwater detention on the subject site would not be of benefit in reducing adverse flooding impacts on downstream roads, properties and open watercourses.
-This may be the case at the lower end of major catchments. - c) The downstream public drainage network has been upgraded to cater for the storm flows up to 100yr ARI being directed to it. - d) It is demonstrated that the property is subject to significant inundation (say over 50% inundation of the site due to a 100yr ARI storm event) or that it is impractical to provide an OSD storage facility out of or above this flow when the site is partially inundated OR OSD will not be required where the site of the development is located within a Council established 1 in 100 year ARI floodplain and that it can be demonstrated that lesser storm events will also flood the site.
-Otherwise it will be necessary to provide OSD to control the runoff for the minor storm events. - e) The implementation of OSD on the site cannot be achieved without adverse outcomes, in terms of planning, impracticality and amenity to occupants, upon consideration of all feasible options.

-Exemption from OSD in each case is required to be confirmed by Council.
+- a) The proposal is for a single dwelling or dual-occupancy and less than 35% of the site will be covered by impervious / hardened surfaces - b) The proposal is a one-off extension involving impervious surfaces (roof, driveway, paving, etc) totalling less than 80m. - c) The site is within the designated possible exclusion zone (marked on Council's mapping system) along the Parramatta and Lane Cove River foreshore subject to there being no known drainage problems in downstream properties. - d) The applicant can demonstrate to Council's satisfaction that if the total catchment containing the site were developed to its full potential, stormwater detention on the subject site would not be of benefit in reducing adverse flooding impacts on downstream roads, properties and open watercourses.
+This may be the case at the lower end of major catchments. - e) The downstream public drainage network has been upgraded to cater for the storm flows up to 100yr ARI being directed to it. - f) It is demonstrated that the property is subject to significant inundation (say over 50% inundation of the site due to a 100yr ARI storm event) or that it is impractical to provide an OSD storage facility out of or above this flow when the site is partially inundated OR OSD will not be required where the site of the development is located within a Council established 1 in 100 year ARI floodplain and that it can be demonstrated that lesser storm events will also flood the site.
+Otherwise it will be necessary to provide OSD to control the runoff for the minor storm events. - g) The implementation of OSD on the site cannot be achieved without adverse outcomes, in terms of planning, impracticality and amenity to occupants, upon consideration of all feasible options.
+Exemption from OSD in cases is required to be confirmed by Council.